Pssst! Listen more actively!

 Image: Unsplash

-We talk a lot and hear little.
-That's where the problem begins.
+We talk a lot and listen little.
+That's precisely where the problem begins.

 Everything around us feels more hectic lately.
-Katharina Krentz and I are having more and more casual conversations.
+Katharina Krentz and I are also having conversations more and more often in passing.

 I'm currently practicing conscious listening.